NicholasLYang/uptointerpretation/content/posts/my-experience-rewriting-in-rust.md

 technical problem?
 It's often true that the early stages where you're figuring out architecture and writing a bunch of code are way more satisfying than the next stage where all the architecture decisions have been made and all that's left is a bunch of work.
-You feel really productive writing a new parser from scratch, adding all this code, handling the general cases, setting up infrastruture.
-Except if you don't need a parser from scratch, then you're just retreading covered ground.
+It feels really productive writing a new web server from scratch, adding all this code, handling the general cases, setting up infrastruture.
+Except if you don't need a new web server from scratch, then you're just retreading covered ground.

+1a.
 Are you being attracted by the new shiny?

 It's easy to pretend that as a senior developer you don't fall for the new shiny, but in reality senior developers are also better at finding plausible sounding reasons to use the new shiny.
-As someone who likes Rust, I'll freely admit that it's more fun to write than say, JavaScript.
-That said, if I had a nice existing codebase in JavaScript, I wouldn't just throw it away to write Rust.
+As someone who likes Rust, I'll freely admit that it's more fun to write than say, Python.
+That said, if I had a nice existing codebase in Python, I wouldn't just throw it away to write Rust.
 I understand that it's tempting to go with the language that you like to write, but that's not enough.

+1b.
 Are you rewriting for performance or for safety?

 They're not mutually exclusive, but often times people are rewriting from a generally safe high level language (JS, Ruby, Python), or they're rewriting from an unsafe, low level language (C, C++).
 If it's performance, is there any way to get better performance with your existing language?
 How long would that take?
 Would that take longer than rewriting in Rust?
 If it's safety, then how critical is your software?
 Is it a big deal if there's a memory leak?
 Many developers seem to think that any bug is a horrible horrible problem that can never occur.
 Sometimes that's true, but bugs are also a factor of life.
 In many cases I'd rather have shipped software with some bugs versus a hypothetical piece of software with no bugs.

 2. Have you validated your product?